ProjectTangelo/manual/doc/tangelo-project/Contents/8-conclusions.md

 ### Keystone.JS

-KeystoneJS is a CMS for NodeJS.
+KeystoneJS is a CMS for Node.js.
 It does the bulk of the work related to presenting database materials in a pretty user interface with the ability to easily edit any information.
 Keystone is not awful itself, but did not work for the requirements of our project.
 Keystone’s problem for our project was in its flexibility.
 Keystone is not able to be customized to the extent required to implement the functionality and user experience that we wanted for our project.
 Obviously, we did not know this prior to choosing it to act as our CMS.

 At the time that Sprint 1 was coming to a close, we had invested too much time into learning Keystone and forcing it to work.
 Because of this, there was not enough time to abandon it and find a replacement before the Sprint 1 presentation.